Skip to content

 What do you do if you inhale bleach and toilet cleaner?

 When bleach is combined with a toilet cleaner, chlorine gas is created.
 People who develop any symptoms after inhaling chlorine gas should move to fresh air immediately.
 Thoroughly ventilate the involved area by opening doors and windows.
-Seek medical attention, or contact poison control, if symptoms do not resolve or if more severe symptoms develop.
+Seek medical attention, or contact your poison center, if symptoms do not resolve or if more severe symptoms develop.
 Examples of severe symptoms include chest pain, choking, trouble breathing, or feeling faint.

 What happens if you drink bleach?